kinsey40/MasterMind/README.md

 If instead, you'd like to clone to the repository to build and compile the actual code, then you'll need to ensure that you install the FLTK 1.3.4 library which can be found [here](http://www.fltk.org/index.php).
 See the FLTK set-up instructions for details about how to install this library (it follows the same format of most C++ external libraries (configure -> make -> make install -> clean).

-To build the project, I created a binary file using the MagikImage software (available on most linux distros), which was named game_image.h - this file needs to be included in the main.cpp file.
+To build the project, I created a binary file using the MagikImage software (available on most linux distros), which was named game_image.h - this file needs to be included in the settings_window.cpp file.
 The program should subsequently work appropriately if this is completed.
+For the current setup to work correctly (and in fact this is the easiest method to get the code to work correctly) do the following (from the project directory):

+> cd resources
+> convert game_image.jpg image_data.h
+> cd ..
+> mv resources/image_data.h include/

+Note: You may want to check you have the MagikImage software installed by running: identify -version if you don't then you can get that software from [here](http://www.imagemagick.org/script/index.php).

 If you have any problems with the set-up process, than please message or e-mail me.